 If your access controls fail, encryption safeguards your data from anyone who has acquired it, despite their motivation.
+In addition, leveraging AWS Graviton2 instances can enhance the security of your AWS environment by providing powerful and efficient ARM-based processors specifically designed for cloud workloads.
 Here, AWS Encryption comes in the big picture.
 AWS encryption is available across all their services, and it also offers tangible key management so you can choose if AWS will manage your keys or you will have complete access.

 Whatever choice you make, you should design or pick an encryption and keys management system to make sure that encrypted data and decryption keys are stored securely and under stringent protocols.

 Have Data backups